 Take Your Measurements

 Figure out how long you want your robe to be.
 Measure from your shoulder to where you want the bottom of your robe to be.
+Longer robes offer more coverage but can get tangled around the legs, while shorter robes leave more bared skin: Most robes end just above or below the knee.

 Decide on how long you want your sleeves to be.
 Measure from your shoulder down your arm, stopping at where you want the sleeves to stop.